hornster02/hornster02/README.md

 ***MSI Afterburner+RTSS*** - screen overlay - time, HW monitoring, FPS/Frametime limit (hotkeys), Scanline Sync, tray icons.
 Limiting FPS will significantly increase loading times in some games (Painkiller/...)

-***🟦 dgVoodoo2*** - DX11/12 rendering (wrapper) for DX1-9 games, possibility to enlarge the interface of games at high resolutions (e.g. the resolution in the game is 1280x720 and through the program it is set to 1920x1080 = the interface will be as big as in 720p, but the resolution will be 1080p) and force unsupported resolution into the game, refresh rate, FPS limit, AF texture filtering...
-Since version 2.55+ (2018+) in combination with DX11+Radeon, a bug in the form of white textures may occur (since 2023+ versions the problem seems to have been solved).
-Right mouse click will access advanced options.
-To enable the wrapper, the necessary DLL files from the dgVoodoo2 subfolder must be copied to the (main) EXE file of the game and then configured (dgVoodooCpl.exe) to create a "dgVoodoo.conf" for the EXE file of the game.
-An example for keeping the image sharp (not pixelated and not blurred through AA) in fixed/limited resolution games - ```General``` Scaling mode (Stretched, keep Aspect Ratio), ```DirectX``` Resolution (2x), ```GeneralExt``` Resampling (Bilinear)
+***🟦 dgVoodoo2*** - DX11/12 rendering (wrapper) for DX1-9 games, option to enlarge interface of games at high resolutions (e.g. resolution in game is 1280x720 and through program it is set to 1920x1080 = interface will be big as in 720p, but resolution will be 1080p) and force unsupported resolution into the game (+refresh rate/FPS limit/AF texture filtering/...).
+Right mouse click opens advanced options.
+To enable wrapper, the necessary DLL files from dgVoodoo2 subfolder must be copied to (main) EXE file of the game and then configured (dgVoodooCpl.exe) = "dgVoodoo.conf" will be created.
+An example for keeping image sharp (not pixelated and not blurred through AA) in fixed/limited resolution games - ```General``` Scaling mode (Stretched, keep Aspect Ratio), ```DirectX``` Resolution (2x), ```GeneralExt``` Resampling (Bilinear)

-***🟦 4GB Patch*** - breaking the 2GB RAM limit for 32-bit applications.
-Useful for some games where modifying the EXE file will increase the minimum FPS, speed up loading times and also prevent the application from crashing when playing for a longer time
+***🟦 4GB Patch*** - 2GB RAM limit workaround for 32-bit applications.
+Useful for some games where modifying EXE file increase minimum FPS, speed up loading times and also prevent app from crashing when playing for a longer time

 ***ArgusMonitor, Speedfan*** - regulation of CPU+GPU+case fans speed and their curves+switching off